skylerchiu/bmo-take-home/README.md

 A single-page web-based application was made to meet the requirements of the assessment.

 The frontend and backend are each containerized.

+To start the application, run

-Both can be started with `docker compose up`
+`docker compose up`

 ## Tools and Libraries